 Oct.
 1, 2002 - Speaking to the Chamber of Commerce, Gov. John Rowland says "The best is yet to come" for Connecticut.
-Three years later, he is in prison.
+Three years later, he is in prison after pleading guilty to mail and tax fraud.
+A decade later, he begins a second prison term after a conviction on seven counts of election fraud.